ITensor/website/docs/periodic.md

 But under PBC, order parameters remain equal to zero and can only be accessed through correlation functions.
 Though using correlation functions is often presented as the "standard" or "correct" approach, such reasoning pre-supposes that PBC is the best choice.
-However, recent work in the quantum Monte Carlo community demonstrates that open boundaries with pinning fields can be a superior approach [<a href="#pinning">4</a>].
+Recent work in the quantum Monte Carlo community demonstrates that open boundaries with pinning fields can actually be a superior approach [<a href="#pinning">4</a>].

 ## Cases Where Periodic BC Seems Necessary, But Open/Infinite BC Can be Better